HyperFlight

 Golden numbers geometric construction and illustration

 The mathematical solution yields two golden numbers: one irrational number SQRT(5) + 1 and one rational (finite) number 2.
 Geometrically, the design and construction of any irrational number is easy to execute through the Pythagorean Theorem.
+Geometric mean, for example, yields an exact square root of any real number or any irrational number (something a present day computer cannot do).
 Moreover, the geometric construction of all golden shapes is exact and includes the Great Pyramid.
-(All irrationals are straight-line incommensurables -- see further on.)
+(All irrationals are straight-line incommensurables — see further on.)

-So now we have the distance of SQRT(5) + 1 as well as the length of 2 and use these parameters in designs and constructions such as the golden rectangle, triangles, pentacles and pentagrams, pyramids, spirals -- even the trapezoid!
+So now we have the distance of SQRT(5) + 1 as well as the length of 2 and use these parameters in designs and constructions such as the golden rectangle, triangles, pentagram, pyramids, diamond, parallelogram, spirals, darts, decagons — even a trapezoid.
 For the four sided Great Pyramid, the base will be 4 units wide (see further on).
 You want to figure out why the SQRT(5) is dashed.
-All scientists make incommensurable distances as solid lines and do not think much of it -- that is, they do not know any better.
+All scientists make incommensurable distances as solid lines and do not think much of it — that is, they do not know any better.

 After a short search on the Internet and in several books, this the unreduced geometric construction of the golden numbers appears original {Jan, 2006}.
+It starts with a half-square diagonal (a triangle with sides 1 and 2) and extends the diagonal by the length of the short side.
 Of all other methods, this one is simple and easy to remember, too.
 (The book Quantum Pythagoreans presents yet another original and simple construction that is better suited for pyramid analysis.)

-This golden numbers construction is also reminiscent of the trowel symbol in Masonry [although the Masonic interpretation of the trowel escapes me].
+This golden numbers construction is also reminiscent of the trowel symbol in Masonry.
+[While the Masonic interpretation of the trowel seems weak to me (it's associated with cementing-binding-joining), I like the symbolism of the 'Ocean foam of Venus' here, which is a component of creation.]

-For perfect right and square angle construction: Right angle for rational or irrational distances
+For perfect right and square angle construction, and for dividing any distance exactly in half: Right angle for rational or irrational distances

 One new construction: Pentagon and the rest

-Using the right angle we easily constructed the distances of the golden numbers and are ready to have some fun in drawing a pentagon.
-While there are many different methods for making a pentagon -- and thus a five pointed star, pentagram, and pentacle -- this particular construction appears original and I dubbed it the Boston Pentagon {Dec, 2009}, for Bostonians take fancy to a tilted pentacle.
+Using the right angle from a half-square above, we easily constructed the distances of the golden numbers and are ready to have some fun drawing a pentagon.
+While there are many different methods for making a pentagon — and thus a five pointed star, pentagram, and pentacle — this particular construction appears original and I dubbed it the Boston Pentagon {Dec, 2009}, for Bostonians take fancy to a tilted pentacle.
 Boston Pentagon is not tilted by the same amount as the "Muslim" five pointed star (that has the two adjacent points vertical).

 Boston Pentagon is rotated by the same angle as the ascending passageway in the Grand Gallery of the Great Pyramid: tan-1(½).